 5 ways to effectively run a hybrid church

 There was a time when churches focused solely on physical ministry.
-However, over the last few years, many organizations have realized how effective digital alternatives are and have dived into learning online ministry.
+However, over the last few years, many organizations have realized how effective digital church experiences are and have dived into learning online ministry.
 But as we all know, in-person church is still vital for many congregations, so how can these two methods work together?

 Here are 5 ways to connect in-person and online ministry for an effective hybrid church: